yelitzalopez/Seraphthorn/Disease-Research/ALS/README.md

->90% caused by environnmental toxins
+>90% caused by environnmental toxins and
 < 5-10% cause by a defective gene

 "A fraction of all cases of familial ALS (that is, inherited ALS) is believed to be caused by a defective gene